itslebi/GDDraco/README.md

 ```bash
 scons
 ```
+_⚠️ If [Godot CPP](https://github.com/godotengine/godot-cpp) does not build automatically please refer to their documentation and build it manually._

 > ⚙️ This will build the GDExtension and output the compiled binary (`.dll` or `.so`) in the ```demo/bin/``` directory.